 Home Depot (HD) Received its Third Buy in a Row

-After Morgan Stanley and RBC Capital gave Home Depot (NYSE: HD) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Brian Nagel maintained a Buy rating on Home Depot today.
-The company’s shares closed last Monday at $156.36, close to its 52-week low of $155.00.
+After Oppenheimer and Morgan Stanley gave Home Depot (NYSE: HD) a Buy rating last month, the company received another Buy, this time from Nomura.
+Analyst Michael Baker maintained a Buy rating on Home Depot today and set a price target of $204.00.
+The company’s shares closed last Monday at $155.57, close to its 52-week low of $140.63.

-According to TipRanks.com, Nagel is a 5-star analyst with an average return of 5.5% and a 59.3% success rate.
-Nagel covers the Services sector, focusing on stocks such as Dick’s Sporting Goods, Advance Auto Parts, and Lumber Liquidators.
+According to TipRanks.com, Baker is a 3-star analyst with an average return of 0.9% and a 54.6% success rate.
+Baker covers the Services sector, focusing on stocks such as Dick’s Sporting Goods, Advance Auto Parts, and Burlington Stores.

 See today’s analyst top recommended stocks >>